 Juden Map is a smartphone app that lets you search for charging stations in Japan.
 With a comprehensive database of locations, you can search for charging stations from various manufacturers and brands according to your location (using GPS) or by keyword.

-This charging service for Prius PHVs allows users to charge for a fee at Toyota dealerships as well as at G-station installations at commercial facilities and hotels across the country.
-After your PHV Charging Support Card is authenticated, you can use a rapid charger or standard charger operated by the Toyota dealer or Nippon Charge Service (NCS).
+This charging service allows users to charge for a fee at Toyota dealerships as well as at commercial facilities and hotels across the country.
+After your EV/PHV Charging Support Card is authenticated, you can use a rapid charger or standard charger operated by the Toyota dealer, Lexus dealer or e-Mobility Power Co.,Inc. (eMP).
 Both new and used cars can use the service as long as they are compatible.